-- Next, limit your baby to one breast changing sides every two or three hours (as per block feeding above).
+- Next, limit your baby to one breast changing sides every two or three hours (see block feeding above).

 Some mothers will need to use this approach only once.
-However, if your breasts feel uncomfortably full you may need to repeat it, increasing the interval between each pumping, before your breasts completely readjust.
+However, if your breasts feel uncomfortably full, you may need to repeat it, increasing the interval between each pump for your breasts to readjust.

 After 4–7 days, your breasts may be more comfortable.
 If you and your baby still have trouble coping with the supply of milk, you can gradually increase the time block you keep your baby to one breast.
 Some women with extreme oversupply have gone as long as six or more hours before switching breasts to adjust milk production.
 A hormonal imbalance may cause overproduction of milk, but this is rare.
 A visit to your doctor may be helpful if the suggestions offered here aren’t enough.

 Block feeding should be a temporary measure.
-Typically, it is suggested that it is done for no more than one week and only when babies are gaining double (or more) the average weight.
+In practice, it is suggested that it is done for no more than one week, and only when babies are gaining double (or more) the average weight for their age.
 Once supply has settled, you can return to a more normal feeding pattern, following and trusting your baby and your body.

-Babies used to an abundant milk flow can become fussy at the breast when milk flow slows.
-They may also have become used to having a more shallow latch, as they have not had to work as hard to get milk.
-Ensuring your baby has a good, comfortable latch can help them remove milk effectively.
-You can use breast compressions to increase milk flow and encourage your baby to keep feeding actively.
-Breast compressions can also help to release more of the fat-rich milk:
+Babies used to a generous milk flow can become fussy at the breast when milk flow slows.
+They may have to work harder at the breast and deepen their latch to remove milk effectively.
+Breast compression will increase milk flow and encourage your baby to keep feeding actively:

 - Support your breast with one hand – thumb on one side, fingers on the other.

 - Rotate your hand around your breast and repeat step 2 on different areas of the breast as needed.
-Go gently – this should not hurt.
+Be gentle – this shouldn’t hurt.